-The written part of the comprehensive exam is closed book/notes/computer, and use of calculators is permitted.
-The lab part is open book/notes and will require students to conduct data analyses using a statistical package.
+The exam is closed-book.
+Scratch paper and all necessary formulas and tables will be supplied.
+Use of calculators is permitted.
+The lab part will require students to conduct data analyses using a statistical package.
 The format of the exam may be modified as necessitated by the circumstances.
 Students are allowed to take each part of comprehensive exam only after they have completed the relevant course work.
-Each year, students have two opportunities to take the examination, which will be scheduled on the Wednesday and Thursday of the second full week of May, and the last full week of August.
+Each year, students have two opportunities to take the examination, which will be scheduled on the Wednesday and Thursday of the second week of May, and the last week of August.

 The comprehensive exam is graded Pass/No Pass, based on pre-specified criteria determined by the comprehensive exam committee.
 Each student is permitted two opportunities to pass the exam.
-Students must take both sections of the written part comprehensive exam the first time they take the written part.
+Students must take both sessions of the written part comprehensive exam when they take the written part for the first time; however, it is possible for a student to pass one session and only need to retake the other session in their second try.
 Students with questions regarding the comprehensive exam should contact Rochelle Fu (fur@ohsu.edu), the Program Director.